ebaron/thermostat-agent-container-ex/README.md

-# Example Wildfly Builder Image for OpenShift
+# Thermostat + Wildfly Builder Image for OpenShift

 This repository contains a sample Dockerfile for a builder image which can be used as a drop-in replacement of the